Find Affordable College Courses

 About 70% of the students majoring in visual and performing arts at the school are women while 30% are male.

-University of Virginia - Main Campus did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+University of Virginia - Main Campus landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a very large student population.

 Women make up 67% of the visual and performing arts majors at the school.